 The Basic Rules of Singles Pickleball

-Additionally, pickleball singles has an incredibly important rule that you can’t hit the ball twice in a row.
-As each point must be served before it can continue!
+Additionally, pickleball singles has an incredibly important rule that states you can’t hit the ball twice in a row, as each point must be served before it can continue!

-Pickleball is most commonly played in teams, singles pickleball can also be enjoyed.
 In singles pickleball games, different rules apply when it comes to scoring.
-Points are only earned by the server, and one point is scored each time the serve successfully crosses over the net into the opposite court without being returned correctly.
+Points are only earned by the server.
+One point is scored each time the serve successfully crosses over the net and lands on the opposite court.

 The receiver must return it without touching the net in order for a successful rally to occur.
-If they don’t return it correctly then their opponent earns the point.
 Games are generally played up to 11 points (win by two) or 15 points (win by two).